|Literary Masters, Inc.

-1. Anthony M. Gullatta, a stone mason and horticulturist, Tony has returned to
+1. Anthony M. Gullatta, a stone mason and horticulturist, is the son of wealthy

-his roots in Brooklyn, NY, where he is currently refurbishing an original rent-free
+Chinese oil merchants.
+He is currently refurbishing an original rent-free brownstone

-brownstone along the East River near the pylons of the Brooklyn Bridge.
-His current
+along the East River near the pylons of the Brooklyn Bridge.
+His current home,

-home, Stonewall Hall, has become the love of his life which he pursues daily with the
+Stonewall Hall, has become the love of his life which he pursues daily with the help of

-help of his wife of thirty years (and childhood sweetheart) Maryanne Z. Gullatta.
+his wife of thirty years (and his childhood sweetheart) Su-Ling Zhao Gullatta.
 For

-pleasure, he hand carves replicas of old, historic sailing ships, writes poetry and an
+pleasure, he hand carves replicas of the old, historic, sailing ships from the early 15th

 "ABOARD THE CALIFORNIA"